siddhi-io/siddhi-execution-json/README.md

 Siddhi Execution Extension - Json
 ======================================

-The **siddhi-execution-json extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that provides the capability to tokenize json elements based on paths, get json element as String, Object, Int, Double, Float,Long and Bool based on the given paths.
+The **siddhi-execution-json extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that provides a rich set of capabilities to retrieve data from JSONs and inserting/modifying elements in JSONs using Siddhi streams.
+Please find the high-level overview of the available functions.

+* tokenize() and tokenizeAsObject – These methods will tokenize the given JSON with a specified path.
+If the specified path provides JSON array, it will generate events for each and every elements in JSON array by adding these elements as a additional attribute ‘jsonElement’.

+* getBool, getInt, getFloat, getDouble, getLong, getString, getObject – These methods can be used to retrieved data from a JSON based on a given path in desired format.
+Users can select a method according to their preference and get the response in desired format by passing the JSON and path.

+* toString and toObject – These methods can be used to convert given JSON into an object or string type.

+* setElement – This method is used to insert/modify the JSONs by providing the path and the new value.
+Users can insert new JSON elements, modify existing JSON elements and add JSON elements into existing JSON arrays using this function.

 Find some useful links below: